wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation/includes/install-configure-prerequisites.md

 Upon successful creation of the Customer Insights Tenant, you can proceed forward.

-## Task 3: Add Microsoft Cloud for Financial Service trial licenses
+## Task 3: Add Microsoft Cloud for Financial Services trial licenses

 In this step, we'll walk through how to obtain the Microsoft Cloud for Financial Services Trial licenses.